Presidency of Hafez al-Assad: Soviet Union and Russia

 Assad with Soviet leader Brezhnev, 1974.

 In the 1980s, Assad's government established a military cooperation with the Soviet Union.
 Sophisticiated Soviet arms and military advisers helped the development of the Syrian Army, which raised the tension between Israel and Syria.
 In November 1983, a Soviet delegation arrived in Damascus to discuss the opening of a Soviet naval base in the Syrian city of Tartus.
 The countries' relationship encountered problems: Syria had supported Iran during the Iran-Iraq War, while the Soviet Union supported Iraq, and when the rebellion against Yasser Arafat broke out in al-Fatah in 1983, Syria supported the rebels while the Soviet Union supported Arafat.
 In 1983 the Syrian Foreign Minister Abdul Halim Khaddam visited Moscow.
 Soviet Foreign Minister Andrey Gromyko argued that Syria and the Soviet Union must resolve their differences concerning the Palestinian movement as stopping the internal conflict would allow the "anti-Imperialist struggle."

 During the diplomatic crisis between the United States and Syria, which escalated into minor clashes, Syrian counted on Soviet help if war should break out.
 Vladimir Yukhin, the Soviet ambassador in Damascus, expressed his country's appreciation "for the firm Syrian position in the face of Imperialism and Zionism."
-The Soviet attitude did not satisfied Syria completely.
+The Soviet attitude did not satisfy Syria completely.
 Assad's government considered entering the Warsaw Pact to gain Soviet support and to match the United States and Israel.
 Syria and the Soviet Union signed the Treaty of Friendship and Cooperation in October 1980, which was focused on cultural, technical, military, economic, and transport relations.
 This treaty included joint action in case any of the countries were attacked and forbade both Syria and the Soviet Union from joining any alliance that was against one of the signatories.
 Syria's efforts to improve the strategic relations with the Soviet Union meant that Syria was not completely satisfied with the current Treaty.
 Even before the Treaty was signed, the Soviet Union had backed the Arab countries in the Six-Day War of 1967 and the Yom Kippur War of 1973.
 During the 1982 Lebanon War, the Soviet Union kept a policy of low profile.
 The Soviets did not send arms or exert pressure to end the conflict.
 This damaged the prestige of the Soviet in the Middle East.

 Assad inspects armored vehicle, supplied by the Soviet Union.